agx/git-buildpackage/HACKING.md

 open a merge request at
 <https://salsa.debian.org/agx/git-buildpackage/-/merge_requests>

+Please add a `Signed-off-by:` to commit messages to indicate that you agree to the [Developer's Certificate of Origin][].

 If you fix a regression or add a new feature please make sure this is covered by either a unittest (`tests/*.py`) or a component test that exercises one of the scripts (`tests/component/{deb,rpm}/*.py`).